Input

 {{ custom.btw.dropdown }}

-option_values attribute (optional)
+option_values attribute (recommended)

 {% input custom.btw.dropdown as:select